Trail Run Project Logo

 For about 2.5 miles, follow Bell Canyon.
 There is only one way to go once you're in the canyon, and you really can't get lost since there will be walls, sometimes hundreds of feet high on either side of you.
 As you make your way through Bell Canyon, you'll encounter some short rock scrambles up, nothing too high, at most 10-15 ft. at the highest.
 Little kids and older adults will do fine.
 Dogs will need assistance (or leave them home).
 Stagnant pools of cold brown water may be present in a few spots, but it is mainly a dry canyon.

-Follow the canyon all the way to the end where it opens up onto a 4x4 dirt road that goes left and right.
-This is Behind The Reef road.
-Take the road and follow it up the hill.
-If the high cliff walls are on your right, with the huge canyon drop offs to your left, you're going the right way! if you go left and pass a cabin, you need to go back the way you came and go the opposite direction.
+Follow the canyon all the way to the end where it opens up onto a dirt road.
+This is Behind The Reef 4x4 road.
+Continue northward on the road and take it uphill.
+If the high cliff walls are on your right, with the huge canyon drop offs to your left, you're going the right way!

 Hike 1.5 miles along the wide and open road to a sign for Little Wild Horse Canyon to the right.
-It will be a dry river bed to the right veering off the main 4x4 road.
+It will be a dry stream bed to the right veering off the main 4x4 road.
+Continue down this wash on a social trail, and it will lead into the main wash of Little Wild Horse.

 Back at the confluence, hike 0.5 mi back to the trailhead, the way you came.